If Afghanistan Ran The Oscars, 'The Breadwinner' Would Triumph

 Very often, she says, movies set in Afghanistan are so badly researched that some filmmakers thought the national language was Arabic.

 Afghan women viewers in Kabul and other countries approved of the strong female character, a rarity in narratives about Afghanistan.
-"Parvana is the first time on a major screen that an Afghan girl tells her own story, in her own words," says Aisha Azimi, an Afghan-American studying at George Washington University, who saw the film in Canada.
-"When I watched the film, I saw the pride in their eyes for Afghan girls all around me.
+"Parvana is the first time on a major screen that an Afghan girl tells her own story, in her own words," says Aisha Azimi, an Afghan-American studying at George Washington University, who saw the film in the U.S. "When I watched the film, I saw the pride in their eyes for Afghan girls all around me.
 Finally we had our own stories told, from our point of view."

 Moved by the realistic portrayal of Afghan women, Omaid and his group painted a mural of the film poster on one of the many "blast walls" that have been built in Kabul as a result of the increasing frequency of attacks.
 Painting over the gray concrete barriers has been a defining project of what ArtLords does.

-Note: A previous version of this story incorrectly said Aisha Azimi saw the film in Canada.
-She saw it in the U.S.